scheiber/saucesource/README.md

 - Clean and easily-navigable user experience is designed to be fully responsive.
 - Looks and works great on both desktop and mobile platforms.
-- Supports dark and light mode based on system preference.
+- Dark/light mode toggle in the navigation bar, persisted across visits.
 - Ability to add, edit, see information about, and delete sauces.
 - Asks to confirm deletion of any sauce, to prevent unintentional user action and data loss.
 - Search sauces by name, sort by name or Scoville rating, and filter by organic or kosher status.